Please be advised that the College of Saint Elizabeth will be operating under a normal schedule on Thursday, March 22nd.

 The Master of Science in Nutrition (online) program combines advanced study in nutrition with a unique, competency-based curriculum that provides nutrition and health professionals with a broad perspective of current issues in nutrition research and ethics, health promotion and healthy aging, counseling and communications, and public health and program planning.
 The program emphasizes ways to incorporate new research, evidence-based applications, and entrepreneurial skills into the practice of nutrition.

-Students in the M.S. in Nutrition may choose a concentration in Entrepreneurial Nutrition Practice or Community Nutrition and Wellness or may earn a Certificate in Sports Nutrition and Wellness as part of the degree.
-All core courses and most electives are offered online and it is possible to earn the degree fully online.
-Some electives and specific courses in the Certificate in Sports Nutrition and Wellness are offered in a traditional campus setting or in an accelerated conference format.
+Students in the M.S. in Nutrition may choose a concentration in Entrepreneurial Nutrition Practice or Community Nutrition and Wellness.
+All core courses and most electives are offered online, and it is possible to earn the degree fully online.

 This program prepares students for a variety of career opportunities in business, government, health care, and education.
 Graduates work in private practice, nutrition education, school systems, food and pharmaceutical industries, clinical and corporate research, community organizations, hospitals, public health agencies, worksite wellness and health promotion programs, supermarkets, and fitness facilities.